About me

 Thank you for stopping by!
 I am Pedro David García Fernández (David García), and here you can find my research interests.
 If you think we could work together, please feel free to contact me here.

-Much of my early work focused on so-called frozen systems, where structure and dynamics are fixed and linear, yet still host rich physics when disorder enters at the wavelength scale.
-What initially appears as a limitation can instead become a resource, with applications ranging from imaging and lasing to quantum optics and information processing.
+Much of my early work focused on so-called frozen systems, where structure and dynamics are fixed and largely linear, yet still host rich physics when disorder enters at the wavelength scale.
+What initially appears as a limitation can instead become a resource, enabling new functionalities with applications ranging from imaging and lasing to quantum optics and information technologies.

 More recently, my work has shifted toward active and nonlinear photonic systems, particularly optomechanical platforms operating close to dynamical instabilities.
-These systems provide a unique physical setting to explore how noise, nonlinearity, and feedback give rise to complex dynamics.
-I am especially interested in regimes where fluctuations become a functional part of the system, opening pathways toward new forms of physical information processing based on emergent behavior rather than engineered control.
+These systems provide a unique physical setting in which optical, mechanical, thermal, and electronic degrees of freedom interact across multiple timescales, giving rise to self-organization, stochastic dynamics, and emergent collective behavior.
+I am especially interested in regimes where noise, nonlinearity, and feedback become functional elements of the system rather than limitations to overcome.

 In December 2021, I was appointed tenured researcher (Científico Titular) at the Spanish National Research Council (CSIC).
 I am currently setting up a research line on complex optomechanics and neuromorphic photonics at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 If you are interested, please contact me here.